 - any employee with at least one month's service is protected against unreasonable dismissal on certain medical grounds.

-3. Other permitted reasons
+3. Other permitted reasons for dismissing employees

 You can dismiss an employee because of redundancy